-After Halloween, we find ourselves literally buried in candy – even if you don’t have kids who trick or treat, you likely have a bunch of extra candy that you didn’t give away at your house.
-Here are some fun ideas on how to use up all that leftover Halloween candy from turning it into something else to donating it to introducing your kiddos to the Candy Fairy.
+After Halloween, we often find ourselves buried in candy.
+Even if you don’t have kids who trick-or-treat, chances are you have some extra candy that you didn’t give away during the festivities.
+Here are some creative ideas for using up all that leftover Halloween candy: transforming it into new treats or donating it.

 Candy Crafts